Skip to main content

 The plugin system splits storage, webhook delivery, and auth into independently swappable capability namespaces.
 You can run markdown-backed cards with S3 attachments, or SQLite cards with a custom auth policy — without touching application code.

 card.storage Where cards and comments are persisted.
 Built-ins: markdown, sqlite.
-External: kl-mysql-storage.
+External: kl-plugin-storage-mysql.

 attachment.storage Where file attachments are stored.
 Built-in: local filesystem.
-External: kl-s3-attachment-storage.
+External: kl-plugin-attachment-s3.

 webhook.delivery Outbound HTTP delivery for kanban events.
-External: kl-webhooks-plugin.
+External: kl-plugin-webhook.

 auth.identity / auth.policy Identity resolution and action-level authorization.
 Built-in: no-op.
-Package: kl-auth-plugin.
+Package: kl-plugin-auth.

 Select providers in .kanban.json